-- 1. \\\main\\.py is the main entrypoint, managed through the click module, which normally calls function defined in feeds.py. feed2exec.feeds.main() creates a feed2exec.feeds.FeedManager object which gets passed to subcommands.
+- 1. main.py is the main entrypoint, managed through the click module, which normally calls functions defined in controller.py.
+The base command (main.main) creates a feed2exec.controller.
+FeedManager object which gets passed to subcommands.
 In our case, it passes the control to the fetch subcommand. - 2.
-The fetch command calls the feed2exec.feeds.FeedManager.fetch() function which creates a feed2exec.feeds.Feed object that is then used to parse the feed and return it as an opaque data object as returned by feedparser. - 3. fetch then calls the feed2exec.feeds.FeedManager.dispatch() function that calls the various filter and output plugins, passing in the feed configuration and one item at a time.
+The fetch command calls the feed2exec.controller.FeedManager.fetch() function which creates a feed2exec.model.Feed object that is then used to parse the feed and return it as an opaque data object as returned by feedparser.
+The feed is parsed (and, below, dispatched) only if it not already present in the cache, managed by the cachecontrol module. - 3. fetch then calls the feed2exec.controller.FeedManager.dispatch() function that calls the various filter and output plugins, passing in the feed configuration and one item at a time.
 The filters can modify the feed items while the output plugins are responsible for writing them somewhere.
 That distinction is mostly arbitrary, but the return values of the output plugins matter, while filters do not.